Doctor of Philosophy (PhD)

 - The Role and Representation of Hip-Hop in Recent American Literature (jointly with the Clinton Institute for American Studies)

 - Country Music and Memory in Ireland

 - Migrancy and Cultural Transformation in Dublin's Cameroonian community

 - Microtonality in the Music of Ezra Sims

 - The History of Irish Brass Bands

-The UCD School of Music has had enormous success in securing Irish Research Council funding for PhD students.
+Doctoral students have the possibility of having their work substantially funded externally through the Irish Research Council (IRC).
+The UCD School of Music has had enormous success in securing IRC funding for PhD students.
 At present, 80% of our PhD students are recipients of IRC funding.